abonilla95/AwsTaskApp/README.md

 # AwsTaskApp
-This is a project that uses AWS services to create a static page application for adding your own tasks/notes
+This is a project that uses AWS services to create a static html webpage that gives users the ability to add tasks/notes